d-kwiat/gtg/_sources/coalestr-features.md

 We can [analyse a time series](time-series.ipynb) by specifying a set of observation times.
 At each observation time we sample two alleles from the population and perform a simulation of their times to coalescence.

-You can view the [Python code for the `coalestr` module](https://github.com/d-kwiat/coalestr-python/blob/main/coalestr/cs.py).
+If you want to use `coalestr` for your own applications outside this website, you can [install it from PyPI](https://pypi.org/project/coalestr/) or [view the source code on GitHub](https://github.com/d-kwiat/coalestr-python/blob/main/coalestr/cs.py).